agraef/midizap/README.md

 A5-1[U]: XK_Down/U
 ~~~

 It goes without saying that these debugging options will be very helpful when you start developing your own bindings.
+The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation sections along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; and `j` adds some debugging output from the Jack driver.
+You can also just use `-d` to enable all debugging output.

+It's also possible to use alternative configuration files, by specifying the midizaprc file to be used with the `-r` option.
+Also, try `midizap -h` which prints a short help message with the available options and a brief description.

 Most of the other translations in the distributed midizaprc file assume a Mackie-like device with standard playback controls and a jog wheel.
 Any standard DAW controller which can be switched into Mackie mode should work with these.
 Otherwise, you'll have to edit the configuration file to make them work.

-It's also possible to use alternative configuration files, by specifying the midizaprc file to be used with the `-r` option.
-Also, try `midizap -h` which prints a help message with the available options and a brief description.

 More information about the available configurations and on how to actually create your own configurations can be found in the example.midizaprc file.
 This also contains a brief explanation of the syntax used to denote the MIDI messages to be translated.
 You may also want to look at the comments at the top of readconfig.c for further technical details.